-Our semesters are filled with opportunities for learning, creating, camaraderie and
+Our semester is filled with online opportunities for learning, creating, camaraderie and fun!

 Our goal at OLLI at Southern Miss is to create environments that maximize the learning experience for all members.
 Many of our programs offer a forum for the lively and even passionate exchange of views.
 To that end, our learning community follows principles of courtesy and mutual respect that promote reasoned discourse and intellectual honesty.
 Opposing viewpoints are honored and appreciated to preserve the dignity of others.

 Transgressions may include denigrating others’ views or opinions, threatening behaviors, offensive or abusive language, disruptive classroom conduct, sexual harassment or discrimination, and monopolizing discussions.
 Personal attacks are especially unwarranted.

 OLLI members, instructors, facilitators, staff, or guests who do not or cannot adhere to the principles of courtesy and mutual respect may be removed from class or denied the privilege of future participation.

 The Bernard Osher Foundation was founded by Bernard Osher in 1977.
 Through the foundation, his philanthropy has benefited a wide range of educational, cultural and other nonprofit organizations across the United States.
 Currently, the foundation provides support to four distinct programs:

 Bernard Osher is a successful businessman and community leader, a patron of the arts and education, whose philanthropy has affected countless organizations over the past quarter-century.
 His wife, the Honorable Barbro Osher, Consul General of Sweden in San Francisco, serves as chair of the foundation.
 To learn more about Bernard Osher, his philanthropic interests and investments, please visit the foundation's website: http://www.osherfoundation.org.